|As a Player:||Earned three letters as a player at DePauw University, a Division III school in Greencastle, IN.|

 Academically, the men’s basketball program recorded one of its best all-around years under Brownell’s leadership in 2011-12.
 The team had the highest cumulative GPA on record for a semester (3.13) in the fall, also the top GPA among Clemson men’s athletic teams.
 In the spring, four players were named to the All-ACC Academic Team, including Tanner Smith, just the second four-time selection in Clemson history.

-Brownell established a Clemson record for wins by a first-year coach in 2010-11 when he coached the Tigers to a 22-12 overall record.
-The Tigers won a first-round NCAA Tournament game over UAB, the program's first tournament victory in 14 years.
+Brownell established a Clemson record for wins by a first-year coach in 2010-11 when he led the Tigers to a 22-12 overall record.
+The Tigers won a first-round NCAA Tournament game over UAB, the program’s first tournament victory in 14 years.